boa50/airbnb-analysis/README.md

 The container folder has the necessary files to create the Docker container.

 The dataset folder is where you can put the data used.
 You can organize the data on a folder structure like /dataset/melbourne/listings.csv

+## Acknowledgments

+- Airbnb to make available the data to use in this project.
+- Udacity Data Scientist Nanodegree Program to show more ways to analyze the data.
+- https://stats.stackexchange.com/questions/12900/when-is-r-squared-negative to make me understand more the idea of the R² metric.